joshhornby/joshhornby.github.io/_posts/2025-07-25-product-engineers.md

     lastmod: 2025-07-25 T19:00:00+01:00
 ---

-There's a common thread in teams that consistently deliver real value: somewhere in the mix, you'll find an engineer who's obsessed with outcomes.
-Sometimes the title is "Product Engineer", but most of the time, you just notice the effect before you know the label.
+There's a common thread in teams that consistently deliver customer value: somewhere in the mix, you'll find an engineer obsessed with outcomes.
+Sometimes the title is "Product Engineer", but most of the time, you notice the effect before you know the label.

 **Product Engineers focus on outcomes**.
 They don't measure success in tickets closed, lines written, or perfect abstractions.
 Their compass is set to customer impact.
-They're the ones who push a fix to unblock a customer, ask uncomfortable questions about whether a feature is even worth building, and shorten the loop between intent and result.
+They're the ones who push a fix to unblock a customer, ask uncomfortable questions about whether a feature is worth building, and shorten the loop between idea and result.
 Their habit is to care about what happens after the merge, not just that the build goes green.

-## Product Engineering is an Outcomes Mindset
+## Product Engineering is an Outcome Mindset

 In most orgs, it's easy to fall into the trap of focusing on output: delivering features, reducing cycle time, moving tickets from "in progress" to "done".
 But outputs don't always add up to outcomes.
 Shipping doesn't guarantee value.